nychealth/EH-dataportal/content/key-topics/climatehealth/syndromic/index.md

 layout: syndromic
 ---

 Extreme heat is dangerous.
+It can cause illness, make chronic conditions worse, and even kill.
+Heat-related illnesses happen when the body cannot cool down enough, and include heat exhaustion, muscle cramps, fainting and heat stroke, the most serious form of heat-related illness.
+Heat can exacerbate chronic conditions, such as cardiovascular diseases or kidney conditions, that may not be recognized or labeled as heat-related.

-It can cause heat-related illness, make chronic conditions worse, and even kill.
-The weather forecast is our best way to predict heat-related health outcomes.
+The weather forecast is the best way to predict heat-related health outcomes.
 We can also track heat-related illness with near real-time electronic data from emergency departments at hospitals throughout NYC.
+These data include illnesses directly attributed to heat, not the full burden of heat-related health impacts.